godotengine/godot-website/README.md

   pieces are everything that's stored in the production database (blog entries).

-### Deploying your changes

-Deploying is of course only possible for people who have access to our production server.
-Most contributors should submit a pull request instead.

-- Install Node.js and npm.
-- Copy example_conf.json: `cp example_conf.json conf.json`.
-- Fill out your credentials in `conf.json`.
-- Run `npm install` then `npm run deploy`.

-This will copy all the compiled assets from the `godotengine/assets/packed` directory to the corresponding directory on production.
-It'll also make sure that copied assets are still writable by the group on the server.
-Make sure you've thoroughly tested your changes on your local copy before running this.

 ### Syntax highlighting

 If you use Visual Studio Code, you can install the